TriMet rolling stock: Type 2

 With the partial opening of Westside MAX in 1997, TriMet's "Type 2" light rail vehicles were introduced.
-The Siemens model SD660 (originally SD600, but retroactively redesignated SD660 in 1998) have a low-floor design, a first for light rail vehicles in North America, digital readerboards and a slightly more open floor plan.
+The Siemens model SD660 (originally SD600, but retroactively redesignated SD660 in 1998) have a low-floor design, a first for light rail vehicles in North America, digital reader boards and a slightly more open floor plan.
 The floor is nearly level with the platforms, and small ramps called "bridge plates" extend (on request) from two of the four doors, enabling passengers in wheelchairs to roll on and off of the vehicle easily.
 These permitted the elimination of wheelchair lifts that had been located at every station and were time-consuming to use.
 High-floor Type 1 cars are now always paired with a low-floor Type 2 or 3 car so that each train is wheelchair-accessible.

 The first low-floor light rail vehicle was delivered in 1996 and first used in service on August 31, 1997.
 The new vehicles also came equipped with air-conditioning, a feature originally lacking from the Type 1 vehicles.
 The initial order of 39 Type 2 vehicles was expanded, in stages, to a total of 52 vehicles.

 Some of the later models of light rail vehicles had automatic passenger counters retrofitted; in these models, they are on the floor of the doorways.

 In 2001–02, TriMet modified the interior of the Type 2 cars to add space for bicycles.
 Eight seats per vehicle were removed and replaced—in four places per car—with hooks from which a bicycle can be hung.
 All later cars have been delivered from the manufacturer with these bike hooks already installed.
 In 2014–2016, the rollsign-type destination signs in these cars and the almost-identical Type 3 cars were gradually replaced with digital signs in a two-year conversion program.